 #4.
 Frozen Fruits & Vegetables

-Buying frozen fruits and veggies usually costs less than buying fresh, especially for out-of-season items.
-Nutritionally, they are just as healthy thanks to being picked when ripe, and frozen right away.
+Buying frozen fruits and veggies usually cost less than buying fresh, especially for out-of-season items.
+Nutritionally, they are just as healthy thanks to being picked when ripe and frozen right away.
 Things like frozen berries and leafy greens are particularly high in nutrients and help to minimize food waste since they don’t go bad as quickly.

 #5.
 Frozen Meat & Fish